-Notes to and forming part of the financial statements for the financial year ended 31 December 2011
+Notes to and forming part of the financial statements for the financial year ended 31 December 2012

+Consolida ted

+2012 2011

-2011 Toea per share Consolidated 2010 Toea per share
+Toea Per share Toea Per share

-9. Earnings per share
+Earnings per share

 Basic earnings and diluted per share

-Total basic earnings per share (21) 12
+Total basic earnings per share 10 21

-Basic earnings per share The earnings and weighted average number of ordinary shares used in the calculation of basic earn nings per share are as follo 2011 K ows: 2010 K
+Basic earnings per share

+The earnings and weighted average number of ordinary shares used in the calculation of basic earnings per share are as follows:

-Net income/(loss) used in the calculation of basic and diluted EPS (9,475,005) 5,532,632
+Net income/(loss) used in the calculation of basic and diluted EPS 4,785,301 9,475,005

-2011 2010
+2012 2011

 No. No.

+Weighted average number of ordinary shares for the purposes of basic and diluted earnings per share 45,653,330 45,653,330